Tech recommendations

 Use a password manager to manage all your passwords and 2FA

-Password managers remember all accounts and passwords you create.
-You save a lot of time by autofilling login details.
-They're available on all your devices.
-You can use them to generate unique passwords for important accounts and use them to manage your 2FA Two Factor Authentication codes.
-You also get the added benefit of easily being able to share selected passwords with your partner for joint accounts.
+Password managers remember all accounts and passwords you create, they save time by autofilling login details and are available on all your devices.
+You can also use them to generate unique passwords for important accounts and use them to manage you 2FA Two Factor Authentication codes.
+You also get the added benefit of easily being able to share selected passwords with your partner for joint accounts

 -